Jerglekakan/JBooru/README.md

 ### Recursive Image Import

 The `batch_add.php` script, which allows for the mass importing of large a quantity of images that are stored on the server but have not been added to the database, has been modified to be fully recursive.
 It searches the (configurable) directory `import/` located in the same directory as the script and adds all images to the database.
 Every directory that the script encounters will have its name treated as a full tag and that tag will be added to every image inside that directory and its children.
+This script has also been altered to run as a background process on the server with a means of starting an import in the admin interface.

 For this feature you are advised to use the following `php.ini` config values: